rebeccadavidsson/project/REPORT.md

 ![Alt text](doc/page2.png)

 ## Visual design
 This page contains three interactive visualizations: a sunburst, bar graph and a line graph.
 All visualizations show the flow of Google searching trends based on food over the years 2004 - 2016.
+The colors that I used don't represent any values but only have a function to make the page look good :-).
+The page has a structure that the user has to scroll down to view the next visualization.
+I chose a red line for the linechart because it's a good contrast to the background.

 ## Technical design
 ![Alt text](doc/numbers.png)